 The following are examples of how lighting controls are typically represented in as-built drawings and documentation, and explanations of how an as-built plan can be used to:

-- assess the controls type.
+- assess the control type.

-- assess the coverage of the controls type.
+- assess the coverage of the control type.

-- · calculate lighting control zone sizes.
+- calculate lighting control zone sizes.